 - Invert Syrup

 - Leavening Agents (503 Baking Powder)

 - Milk Solids

 Step by Step Process of how is Parle – G manufactured?

 The biscuit Parle – G is manufactured at Parle Products Ltd at Vile Parle.
 Parle buys raw material from its suppliers.
 The raw material is tested carefully in labs.
-This raw material is made up of sugar, wheat flour, partially hydrogenated edible veg oils, leavening agents, milk solids, invert syrups, salt emulsifiers etc. which are listed above.
+This raw material is made up of sugar, wheat flour, partially hydrogenated edible veg oils, leavening agents, milk solids, invert syrups, salt emulsifiers, etc. which are listed above.
 This all raw material mixture is then fed into Stephan Mixture.
-It is a high power mixing machine which is made to mix the dough and other ingredients.
+It is a high power mixing machine that is made to mix the dough and other ingredients.
 From this machine, the mixture is then taken to a molder which is known as Rotary Moulder.
 This molder has around 260n cups which give the biscuit their famous familiar shape and the Parle – G impression embossed on every single biscuit.